tomasfabian/ksqlDB.RestApi.Client-DotNet/Samples/InsideOut/Wiki.md

-﻿InsideOut is a client API for producing and consuming kafka topics and ksqlDB push queries and views generated with ksqlDB.RestApi.Client or by other means.
+﻿InsideOut is an example of a client API for producing and consuming kafka topics and ksqlDB push queries and views generated with ksqlDB.RestApi.Client or by other means.
 This package is based on [Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)

 ### Blazor Sample
 Set docker-compose.csproj as startup project in InsideOut.sln.